Stunner/nui/README.md

 ## Custom Style Properties

 You may find the need to specify some styling properties that are specific to the appearance of your app but are not appropriate to be added to NUI.
-In this case, you can custom properties in the stylesheet like so:
+In this case, you can specify custom properties in the stylesheet like so:

 ```
 //...